9dots/tech-and-tape/3-5/grade-3/lesson-plans/lesson-04/lesson.md

 <notable>
 <iconp src='/icons/activity.png'>### Overview</iconp>
-In lesson 4 students are introduced to the story of the first bug and practice using the debugging protocol to tackle a series of debugging challenges.
+Students are introduced to the story of the first bug and practice using the debugging protocol to tackle a series of debugging challenges on pixelBots.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>
 - I can code a sequence of actions in the order I want them performed.